How to watch Below Deck season 8

 When is Below Deck season 8 on hayu?

-Below Deck is setting sail for its eighth season on Tuesday 3rd November on Bravo in the US, with UK fans able to watch the new episodes on the same day with hayu.
+Below Deck set sail for its eighth season on Tuesday 3rd November on Bravo in the US, with UK fans able to watch the new episodes on the same day with hayu.

 How do I watch Below Deck?